BAndresen/BAndresen/README.md

 ### Hi there 👋 I'm Brendan

+In 2023, driven by a growing interest in technology, I transitioned from my role at UBC to pursue an education in software development.
+I founded Scuba Technology, a company specializing in web development services for scuba diving businesses.
+My goal is to leverage my extensive diving experience and technological expertise to provide value to the diving community.
+In addition, I actively develop open-source software for the dive community, including the Instructor Assistant, a free tool to help PADI Instructors complete course paperwork efficiently.

 My career began as a Dive Shop Manager at Canada’s Oldest Diving Club, located on the University of British Columbia (UBC) campus.
 Over 14 years, I managed annual budgets, drove both e-commerce and in-person sales, and organized course logistics.
 Additionally, I served as a PADI Scuba Diving Instructor, certifying hundreds of students and achieving the highest rank of PADI Course Director.
 As a Course Director, I focused on professional development, conducting Instructor Development Courses at UBC for 10 years with a 100% candidate pass rate on the PADI Instructor Exam.

 Committed to improving safety in the diving industry, I served as the Diving Safety Officer for UBC for three years.
 I coordinated with the BC Coroner's Office after incidents to analyze scuba diving accidents, and published annual fatality reports to promote awareness, safety, and risk management.

 I am also dedicated to fostering a love of underwater exploration in the next generation.
 For seven years, I volunteered with the Big Brothers of Greater Vancouver, organizing charity events and offering free Discover Scuba Diving Sessions at the UBC Aquatic Center.

-My passion for exploration led me to organize and lead guided dive trips worldwide, including expeditions to Belize, Honduras, Costa Rica, and Mexico.

-In 2023, driven by a growing interest in technology, I transitioned from my role at UBC to pursue an education in software development.
-I founded Scuba Technology, a company specializing in web development services for scuba diving businesses.
-My goal is to leverage my extensive diving experience and technological expertise to provide value to the diving community.

-I actively develop open-source software for the dive community, including the Instructor Assistant, a free tool to help PADI Instructors complete course paperwork efficiently.

 </p>